THE BOARD OF HIGHWAYS AND BYWAYS

 After many years on the Board of the John Wallis Foundation, Amanda has taken on the role of Project Officer for Highways and Byways – a Community of Service.
 She has worked across community engagement initiatives for a number of years and is highly experienced in community liaison and community building.
 She has coordinated youth programmes in her local community and the Healing with Haircuts for homeless people.
 The reason Amanda accepted a role on the H&B staff?
 “As the result of World Youth Day in Sydney in 2009, I was encouraged to help young people hold an important place in our society with their faith and help lead them onto their faith journey.
 Now with my connection with Highways and Byways I hope I can inspire them with the charism of the Missionary Sisters of Service.”

 The MSS shares its part-time administration staff with Highways and Byways in many of its daily operations and business.
-Their contribution in invaluable.
-They are (L – R) Jill Elliot Finance Officer, John Greaves Business Manager and Andrea Butler Administration officer.
+The contribution of Finance Officer Jill Elliott (R) and Administration Officer Andrea Butler is invaluable.

 Highways and Byways – a Community of Service is honoured to have as patrons people who share the vision and spirit of the organisation and have expressed this in very varied ways in their local communities.

 Clare McShane, Patron